sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 published: true
 ---

 Embedding advertising content on your website is an extensive task.
 Especially if you want to do it properly.
 Which you should of course, considering the vast amount of banner-content that lives on the Web today.
 The majority of advertising producers has started to acknowledge the fact that **Flash is dying**.
-This has introduced us to a new generation of (banner) content; namely HTML5.
+This has introduced us to a new generation of (banner) content made with HTML5 and its related technologies.
 A potential pitfall here is that banners are no longer safely hidden away in a Flash container, but instead, live side by side with our belowed HTML page.
 This can lead to problems.

-In this article we will look at challenges with third-party content, and discuss  a sollution to these problems.
+In this article we will look at challenges with third-party content, and discuss  one solution in particular.
 A new ecosystem has emerged as a result of the new HTML5 banner generation. **We have named it Gardr**.

 ## The Challenge With Third-party Stuff...

 Many developers have a weird relationship to front-end development.
 JavaScript in particular.
-Weirdness being overuse of copy-and-paste.
-Integrity to include gigantic third party libs simply in order to use one tiny feature from it.
-And also, many people seems to dislike JavaScript, thinking it is just a silly language that lacks proper features.
-Or that it is no need to learn it, because you can usually quickly google your way into the code-snippet you are looking for.
+Weirdness being overuse of copy-and-paste, integrity to include gigantic third party libs simply in order to use one tiny feature from it, or even ignorance to browser inconsistencies.
+Also, many people seems to dislike JavaScript, thinking it is just a silly language that lacks proper features.
+Or that there is no need to learn it, because you can usually quickly google your way into the code-snippet you are looking for.
 This might have some unfortunate outcomes.
 Especially when such developers builds stuff that ends up inside an advertising container on your website.
 Imagine an advertising banner that accidentally changes global styling, or overrides global JavaScript objects.

 Very often advertising content is rendered inside frames.
 But because this solution affects the critical rendering path, many people choose to create friendly iframes.
 That way, advertising content can load in parallel with the rest of the async stuff on your site.
 However, this approach does not protect your website, because the ads can still access its parent DOM through the iframe.